Unjustified Revulsion Towards Investing In Chinese Companies

 The press release by Pinduoduo unabashedly declared that its users would be able to try and experience the products at GOME’s extensive network of stores across China before placing their orders.
 Pinduoduo would thus save on plenty of capital expenditure it could ill afford on its strained cash flows since it wouldn't need to create its own showrooms.

 The share prices of other e-commerce players Vipshop (VIPS), JD.com (JD), and Bilibili (BILI) suffered losses ostensibly due to profit-taking given the past weeks of significant appreciation and the broader stock market swoon.
-It would be tempting to blame the underperformance of TAL Education (TAL) and iQIYI (IQ) on their recent fraud admission or short-seller report respectively.
-However, that would ignore the declines were largely in-line with the other components as well as the fact that iQIYI is still trading above the price it did the day the report was out and TAL Education's P/E ratio remains hefty at 138 times on a forward basis.
+It would be tempting to blame the underperformance of TAL Education (TAL) and iQIYI (IQ) on their recent fraud admission or short-seller report, respectively.
+However, that would ignore the declines were largely in line with the other components as well as the fact that iQIYI is still trading above the price it did the day the report was out and TAL Education's P/E ratio remains hefty at 138 times on a forward basis.

 As explained in a past issue of this series of the Chinese Internet Weekly, I found the KWEB ETF holding the most representative stocks in the sector.
-As such, an overview of the week's share price movements of the top few holdings of KWEB as compared with the ETF itself is provided as follows for convenient reference especially for the stocks mentioned in this article.
+As such, an overview of the week's share price movements of the top few holdings of KWEB as compared with the ETF itself is provided as follows for convenient reference, especially for the stocks mentioned in this article.

 In the subsequent sections, I will update on Alibaba Group (BABA) and JD.com.
 I will also seek to address the revulsion towards investing in Chinese companies.